Mast cell tumor prognosis in dogs

 While Boxers, Pugs and Bulldogs are more susceptible for developing MCTs, they usually have less aggressive tumors than other breeds.2

-Common cancers effecting dogs
+Common cancers in dogs

 Mast cell tumors are the most common type of cancer that can spread to other areas of a dog’s body.6 But other malignant cancers can affect our furry family members.